BLOG

 Client-Specific vs. Agency-Wide Workflows

-The most effective multi-client agencies run two layers of workflow simultaneously:
+The most effective agencies run two layers of workflow at the same time:

 • Agency-wide workflows standardize how work gets done: content creation templates, approval tiers, reporting cadences, and quality checkpoints.
 These never change between clients.